Shaker Syndrome in Dogs

 How is shaker syndrome diagnosed?

-Shaker syndrome is a diagnosis of exclusion.
-This means that your veterinarian will rule out, or exclude, all other medical causes for the tremors before arriving at a diagnosis of shaker syndrome.
+Shaker syndrome is a diagnosis of exclusion, which means that your veterinarian will rule out, or exclude, all other medical causes for the tremors before arriving at a diagnosis of shaker syndrome.

-In a dog with a new onset of muscle tremors, your veterinarian will first perform blood tests and urinalysis to rule out medical conditions (such as liver disease, kidney disease, etc.) that may cause neurologic signs.
-Your veterinarian may also test for infectious diseases like canine distemper or other viruses/bacteria.
+In a dog with a new onset of muscle tremors, your veterinarian will first perform blood tests and urinalysis to rule out medical conditions that may cause neurologic signs, such as liver disease or kidney disease.
+Your veterinarian may also test for infectious diseases like canine distemper or other viruses and bacteria.

 How is shaker syndrome treated?

 Shaker syndrome is treated with prednisone, a steroid that suppresses the immune system.
 Typically, the tremors resolve within one to two weeks of beginning prednisone treatment.
-Once the tremors have resolved, your veterinarian will gradually taper your dog's prednisone dose.
+Once the tremors have resolved, your veterinarian will gradually lower your dog's prednisone dose.
 The goal is to maintain your dog on the lowest effective dose of prednisone to maximize treatment efficacy and minimize side effects.
+Diazepam (a muscle relaxant) may also be used to help reduce the tremors, especially in the early phases of treatment.

-If a dog cannot be adequately managed on prednisone alone or side effects become problematic, other immunosuppressive drugs may be considered, such as mycophenolate, leflunomide, or cytarabine.
-Due to cost, however, these medications are not typically used as a first-line treatment for shaker syndrome.
+If a dog cannot be adequately managed on prednisone alone or if side effects become problematic, other immunosuppressive drugs may be considered, such as cyclosporine or leflunomide.

 What is the prognosis for shaker syndrome?

 The prognosis for shaker syndrome is excellent.
-Most dogs' tremors fully resolve within one to two weeks of beginning prednisone treatment and can be controlled with long-term use of low doses of prednisone.
+Most dogs' tremors are fully resolved within one to two weeks of beginning prednisone treatment and can be controlled with long-term use of low doses of prednisone.

 Related Articles